pandas DataFrames

 metadata.columns

-Index(['genotype', 'celltype', 'replicate'], dtype='str')
+Index(['genotype', 'celltype', 'replicate'], dtype='object')

 Now that we know the row and column names, we can use them to subset our data.
 We can use the loc method (which stands for “location”) to access specific elements of a DataFrame using label-based indexing.
 This method allows us to access rows and columns by their labels.
-For example, we can extract the first three samples by using the following code:
+For example, we can extract the celltype for the first three samples by using the following code:

 # Extract the first three samples for the celltype column